takingchallenges/takingchallenges.github.io/about.md

 permalink: /about/
 ---

 Hello !
-This is Saad, I am a Computer Systems Engineer up here, trying to learn new things on daily basis.
+This is Saad, I am a Computer Systems Engineer up here, trying hard to learn new things and improve my skills on daily basis.

 ## You can ping me at